Andrew Freeman FACS - location

 I enjoy supporting organisations which have a particular focus on areas I am interested in,

-including such areas as education, free and/or inexpensive access to information, health, Information
+including such areas as art, education, diet, free and/or inexpensive access to information, galleries,

-and Communications Technology (ICT), and the arts more generally.
+and Communications Technology (ICT), and libraries.
+I also have an interest in philanthropy more generally.

-My name is also included in the Australian Computer Society (ACS) virtual Hall of Fame.
+My name is included in the ACS virtual Hall of Fame.

 I am also a lifetime member of Vegan ACT.